-Iranian journalist Nasrullah Lashani, a Kurdish freelance political reporter and commentator, is serving a six-year prison term in Rajaei-Shahr prison in Karaj province.
+Iranian journalist Nasrullah Lashani, a Kurdish freelance political reporter and commentator, is serving a six-year prison term, plus an additional year for overstaying furloughs, in Rajaei-Shahr prison in Karaj province.
 Lashani, who was convicted on anti-state charges including “spreading propaganda against the system” and “colluding against national security,” was detained on June 7, 2020.

 Authorities first arrested Lashani in 2013 over his coverage of that year’s presidential election, and held him in pretrial detention for over two months, according to a report by the exile-based Human Rights Activists News Agency (HRANA).
 HRANA reported that in May 2014 he was tried by Judge Abolqasem Salavati of Branch 15 of Tehran’s Islamic Revolutionary Court, and two months later was convicted of “spreading propaganda against the system” and “colluding against national security.”

-His lawyer told the news agency that Lashani’s current detention is based on new charges related to his writing during his furloughs and crossing the Iraqi border.
-She also said the IRGC filed two charges against Lashani: one for crossing the border to Iraq, for which he was convicted and sentenced to receive 30 lashes; and another of belonging to a Kurdish opposition group.
+Korous told ILNA that Lashani’s current detention is based on new charges related to his writing during his furloughs and crossing the Iraqi border.
+She said Lashani had been sentenced to receive 30 lashes for crossing the border and was also charged with belonging to a Kurdish opposition group.
 She did not provide any details about possible upcoming court dates related to the second set of charges, HRANA reported.

-CPJ was not able to locate contact information for Lashani’s lawyer.
+CPJ was not able to locate contact information for Korous.

 Since May 2020, Iranian authorities have arrested dozens of activists and students in a crackdown on perceived pro-Kurdish movements in the country, according to reports.
-Authorities arrested at least eight Kurdish journalists during that time; two of those journalists–Lashani and Navid Seyed-Mohammadi–remain in detention, according to news reports, CPJ reporting from the time, and sources familiar with the cases who spoke with CPJ.
+Authorities arrested at least eight Kurdish journalists during that time; two of those journalists–Lashani and Navid Seyed-Mohammadi–remain in detention.

-CPJ emailed Alireza Miryousefi, the head of the media office at Iran’s Mission to the United Nations, for comment about the Lashani’s case in mid-September 2021, but did not receive any response.
+CPJ emailed Iran’s Mission to the United Nations, for comment about the Lashani’s case in September 2022, but did not receive any response.